Spark - AI Model Card

 Inaccuracy of outputs

-Nexthink also employs a set of performance metrics, including precision, recall, and proprietary in-house metrics, tailored to specific components of the system.
-Test datasets are used to validate model updates, ensuring the AI system’s accuracy and reliability align with company standards.
+Nexthink employs a set of performance metrics, including precision, recall and proprietary in-house metrics, tailored to specific components of the system.
+Test datasets are used to validate model updates, ensuring that the AI system’s accuracy and reliability align with company standards.
 Additionally, continuous monitoring of model performance allows Nexthink to proactively address potential issues, reducing errors and improving response quality over time.
 Also, in Nexthink Spark, supervisors assess Spark conversation logs and provide feedback, which is applied in reinforcement learning cycles, helping to identify inaccuracies and improve model performance.
 This feedback mechanism allows Nexthink to continually refine the AI model's output accuracy and effectiveness.
-Nevertheless, even if AI is getting better everyday, it still makes mistakes.
+Nevertheless, even if AI is becoming better with each passing day, it still makes mistakes.
 This implies that AI features / functionalities are there for enhancing the experience of end users, but they should still ensure careful review of the outputs provided and verify accuracy.
-Customer are required to communicate the risk of inaccuracies to the employees that they make Spark available to, in a way suitable to the front-end that hosts the Spark agent's conversation.
+Customers are required to communicate the risk of inaccuracies to the employees that they make Spark available to, in a way suitable to the front-end that hosts the Spark agent's conversation.

 Unauthorized access or misuse